 Interestingly and unsurprisingly, the views from both countries are different and unique in their own ways.
-So, I recommend you experience Iguazu falls from both Brazil and Argentina.
+So, I recommend you experience Iguazu Falls from both Brazil and Argentina.

-This article focuses on the best time to visit the majestic Iguazu falls.
+This article focuses on the best time to visit the majestic Iguazu Falls.

 Seasons at Iguazu Falls

-Iguazu Falls are located close to the equator and thus has a humid subtropical climate.
+Iguazu Falls are located close to the equator and thus have a humid subtropical climate.
 This means temperatures are hot or warm (temp rarely drops below 50 °F or 10 °C) all year round.
 And this means Iguazu can pretty much be visited all year round.
 However, to know the best time to go to the falls, you’ll need to understand the seasons at the falls.

 Winter (June to August)

 The weather during this time is dry and sunny although days tend to be shorter during this period.
-The key to getting the most out of day trips to the Iguazu falls during these months is to visit early in the day so you can have enough time to explore before it starts to get dark.
+The key to getting the most out of day trips to the Iguazu Falls during these months is to visit early in the day so you can have enough time to explore before it starts to get dark.

 The crowds start to ease around this time except during the last two weeks of July when the falls are filled with Argentine tourists.
-Winter vacation starts around this time in Argentina and many people head to the Iguazu falls to have some fun.
+Winter vacation starts around this time in Argentina and many people head to the Iguazu Falls to have some fun.